Who says gingerbread men are just for Christmas? Not these guys. These gingerbread men cookies have put on their vampire costumes for Halloween!

 4. Store in an airtight container, carefully stacked.
 (Check the 'hardness' of the frosting prior to stacking to avoid smudging and smooshing.)

-This post is linked with Strut Your Stuff Saturday, Sweets for a Saturday, Think Pink Sunday, Sundae Scoop, Nifty Thrifty Sunday, Your Great Idea Party, Sunday Showcase Party, On the Menu Monday, Mangia Mondays, Crazy Sweet Tuesday, Tuesday Talent Show, Totally Tasty Tuesday, Whatcha Whipped Up Wednesday, Cast Party Wednesday, Sweet Treats & Swanky Stuff, Thursday Treasures, Kitchen Fun & Crafty Friday, Share Your Creations Thursday, Pin It Thursday, Inspiration Friday, Foodie Friday, Weekend Wrap Up Party, Weekend Potluck, Weekend Bloggy Reading, I'm Lovin It, Tip Me Tuesday.
+This post is linked with Strut Your Stuff Saturday, Sweets for a Saturday, Think Pink Sunday, Sundae Scoop, Nifty Thrifty Sunday, Your Great Idea Party, Sunday Showcase Party, On the Menu Monday, Mangia Mondays, Crazy Sweet Tuesday, Tuesday Talent Show, Totally Tasty Tuesday, Whatcha Whipped Up Wednesday, Cast Party Wednesday, Sweet Treats & Swanky Stuff, Thursday Treasures, Kitchen Fun & Crafty Friday, Share Your Creations Thursday, Pin It Thursday, Inspiration Friday, Foodie Friday, Weekend Wrap Up Party, Weekend Potluck, Weekend Bloggy Reading, I'm Lovin It, Tip Me Tuesday, Foodie Friends Friday.